Shopify/checkout-sheet-kit-swift/README.md

 }
 ```

-**Note that you will likely need to augment these events with customer/session information derived from app state.**
+**Note that you may need to augment these events with customer/session information derived from app state.**

 _Also note that the `customData` attribute of CustomPixelEvent can take on any shape.
 As such, this attribute will be returned as a String.
 Client applications should define a custom data type and deserialize the `customData` string into that type._